Poets are the unacknowledged legislators of the world.Percy Bysshe Shelley, A Defence of Poetry and Other Essays

 Jazz held up an unopened package of highlighters.
 “I have highlighters.”

 “I think that design would also look good with two colors.
 More modern and not as busy.”
-This last voice startled the three sims on the opposite couch: if the word count alone was enough information for them to deduce Gorman didn’t say that, the voice was also female, and had a gruffness that his caramel tone lacked.
+This last voice startled the three sims on the opposite couch: if the word count alone was enough information for them to deduce Gorman didn’t say that, the voice was also female, and had a gruffness his caramel tone lacked.

 Aries yelped.
 “Whoa!
 When did you get here?”